gl051/Instagram_Scraper/README.md

 To run the program:

-1. Edit the .py file and specify the instagram urls
+1. Create a config.txt configuration file, see the config.sample provided.
-2. Call the program with the following command: python instagram_scraper.py
+2. Call the program with the following command: python instagram_scraper.py [-verbose]
-3. Multiple threads, one per each instagram account, will be started to download the most recent pictures, duplicated are skipped.
+3. Multiple threads, one per each instagram account, will be started to download the most recent pictures, duplicates are skipped.
 Under the folder 'instagram_downloads' you will find the photos organized by instagram handler.